Nairobi Nairobi County, Kenya Travel Guide

 Awareness of potential natural occurrences helps preparedness.
 Comprehensive travel insurance is highly recommended.

-Flooding: During heavy rainy seasons (April-May, October-December), rapid flooding occur, especially in low-lying areas, disrupting traffic.
+Flooding: During heavy rainy seasons (April-May, October-December), rapid flooding occur, especially in low-areas at low elevation, disrupting traffic.
 Earthquakes: Kenya is in a seismically active zone; minor tremors can occur.

-Ensure your policy covers medical emergencies, including hospitalization and treatment, as well as emergency evacuation ( World Nomads / SafetyWing ).
+Ensure your policy covers medical emergencies, including hospitalization and treatment, and also emergency evacuation ( World Nomads / SafetyWing ).

 Trip cancellation/interruption protection.
 Lost luggage coverage.
 Personal liability for unforeseen incidents.
 Check policy details carefully.
 AirHelp can assist with flight compensation.